pierrediedhiou/cybersecurity-journey/glossary.md

 a MITRE framework organized as a matrix mapping attacker tactics (columns) to techniques (rows).
 Used for threat modeling and red teaming
+- **Active Reconnaissance** — Direct engagement with a target system to gather information.
+Can be logged, detected or blocked by the target.
+Examples: Nmap scanning, Gobuster enumeration
 ## B
 - **Bash** (Bourne Again Shell) — Most common shell on Linux, default on Kali Linux
 - **Bind Shell** — Shell that listens on a port on the target waiting for attacker